Description of sport: Competitive boys basketball consisting of 5 teams: varsity, JV, B-Squad and two 9th grade teams.

-Coach Kuseske is in his third season with the Trojans.
+Coach Kuseske is in his 4th season with the Trojans.
 Prior to coming to Wayzata, Zak was a varsity football, varsity basketball and sophomore baseball coach at Centennial High School for three years.
 Coach Kuseske was a three-sport athlete at Kimball Area High School before going on to North Dakota State University.
 While at North Dakota State, Kuseske was a captain NDSU boxing team as well as playing semi-professional football during the summer.
-Coach Kuseske earned his degree in Physical and Health Education at NDSU and is currently in his 6th year of teaching.
+Coach Kuseske earned his degree in Physical and Health Education at NDSU.
 Kuseske currently teaches health education at Wayzata High School.
 Coach Kuseske lives in Maple Grove with his wife Rachel and daughter Gabrielle.